cwendorf/EASI/A-Functions/README.md

 - Confidence intervals are based on the central t distribution.
 - Confidence intervals are calculated independent of each other (i.e., they are not simultaneous).
 - No adjustments for multiple intervals have been made.
+- Unlike other implementations, all intervals assume heterogenity of variance.

 ### For Standardized Effect Sizes